Developer Guide

 Expected: Cannot have empty field for the keyword.
 Error details shown in the status message.c.
 Other incorrect add commands to try:

-,find -travelplan
+find,find -travelplan

 Expected: Invalid command format.
 Error message is thrown. -